High and Mighty (album)

 High and Mighty is the ninth studio album by English rock band Uriah Heep, released in May 1976 by Bronze Records in the UK and Warner Bros.
 Records in the US.
-High and Mighty was the last Uriah Heep album to feature bassist John Wetton, and vocalist and founding member David Byron who was fired later that year due to his troubles with alcohol and differences with band priorities.
+High and Mighty was the second and final Uriah Heep album to feature bassist John Wetton and the last to feature vocalist and founding member David Byron, who was fired later that year due to his troubles with alcohol and differences with band priorities.
+John Wetton takes the lead vocal on the single from the album, “One Way or Another”, and it is the only song on the album that was not sung by David Byron.

 The original vinyl release was a single sleeve, with the lyrics reproduced on the inner liner.

 The album was remastered and reissued by Castle Communications in 1997 with two bonus tracks, and again in 2004 in an expanded deluxe edition.

 Reception

 The album was not well received, as stylistically it veered from their earlier fusion of progressive rock and heavy rock into more mainstream territory, lacking the group's signature lengthy compositions and fantastical, mythically orientated lyrical subject matter.
 "Several of the songs find the band flirting with pop elements in a way that doesn't complement their hard rocking style", said Donald A. Guarisco in his retrospective AllMusic review.
 He added that High and Mighty "shows flashes of the group's old firepower, but is ultimately sunk by a combination of unfocused experimentation and uneven songwriting".
 Martin Popoff called the album "effeminate, illogical, overblown, grasping for straws", citing only the song "One Way or Another" as "promising" and the rest a squandering of "the band's flickering talents".